-Ms. Chaverri presently serves a wide range of clients– from entrepreneurs, corporate officers and directors, nonprofit organizations and small start-ups — to large multinational companies in a number of different industries.
+Ms. Chaverri presently serves a wide range of clients– from national and local banks and multinational companies to entrepreneurs, corporate officers and directors, nonprofit organizations and small start-ups.
 Ms. Chaverri represents clients serving the banking, financial services, government contract supply and services, residential and commercial real estate management, construction and development, retail, supply chain and media industries.

 Ms. Chaverri has

 - Achieved a remarkable victory for an individual targeted by the Securities and Exchange Commission in an enforcement action brought by the SEC in federal district court in Massachusetts;

 - Successfully negotiated with the Internal Revenue Service and multiple other creditors to permit a small, minority-owned government contractor to operate and grow notwithstanding a financial crisis that jeopardized the company’s existence;

 - Represented a national footwear retailer in connection with its successful restructuring, shedding its unprofitable locations and above-market leases, resolving pending class action matters, and making significant payments to all of its creditors;

 - Counseled the guarantor of millions of dollars in construction loans to confirm a Chapter 11 plan of reorganization.